yx-yuu/OBLIGE/README.md

-# OBLIGE Artifact  OBLIGE 手工艺品
+# OBLIGE

-Coercing Long-Horizon Coding Agents into Budget-Controlled Over-Verification 胁迫长地平线编码代理进行受预算控制的过度验证
+Coercing Long-Horizon Coding Agents into Budget-Controlled Over-Verification via Adversarial Validation Feedback
-胁迫长地平线编码代理进行受预算控制的过度验证
-via Adversarial Validation Feedback
-通过对抗验证反馈
-通过对抗验证反馈

 ## Overview
-## 概览
-## 概览

 OBLIGE is an experimental framework for studying validation-feedback over-compliance in long-horizon coding agents on long-horizon software